How The A24 Works

 Once the trap has fired, the valve which releases the gas shuts off and closes.
 The gas will refill and again the pressure will build, making your trap ready for the next strike.

 As mentioned earlier, a thin wire sits in the chamber of the trap, this is the trigger.
 As the rodent climbs up towards the lure, it grazes the trigger and activates the release of gas, which releases the striker and dispatches the rodent.
 The striker is what does all the damage within an A24 trap.
 It’s a strong strike to the head of a pest, caught in the trap.
-This causes them to be killed immediately and humanely.
+This quick-kill method causes the rodent to be killed immediately.

 One of the best things about Goodnature traps is that they reset automatically.
 When the pressure has fully released, the striker returns to its starting position.
 Once the striker has retreated to its initial position, the chamber can refill with gas, raising the pressure within the trap and preparing it to strike again.